snowplow/snowplowanalytics.com/_posts/2019-08-09-iglu-scala-client-0.6.0-released/index.md

 <h3 id="semantic-changes">2.
 Semantic Changes</h3>

-In a batch ETL world, we tried to reduce the load on Iglu Registries by leveraging very simple retry-and-cache algorithm, that was making some configurable amount of attempts before deciding that schema is missing or invalid and caching this failure.
+In a batch ETL world, we tried to reduce the load on Iglu Registries by leveraging a very simple retry-and-cache algorithm that was making some configurable attempts before deciding whether the schema is missing or invalid and caching this failure.
-The only thing that potentially could reset this cached value is cacheTtl property, that would force the resolver to retry no matter whether cached value is success (in case somebody mutated schema) or failure (in case the registry had a long outage).
+The only thing that potentially could reset this cached value is the cacheTtl property, that would force the resolver to retry whether the cached value was a success (in case somebody mutated schema) or a failure (in case the registry had a long outage).

 This approach does not work for RT-first world anymore.
 There's no meaningful amount of attempts that resolver needs to make before considering a schema missing or invalid.